Our Steering Committee

 Dr Ceri Williams

-Dr Ceri Williams is Director of Research and Innovation Development at the University of Leeds where she leads the strategic development of high quality research and innovation programmes.
-She is leading the development of the University’s Innovation and Enterprise Centre to provide a high profile gateway to help external organisations access research and innovation capabilities, people and skills within the University.
-This requires the delivery of a transformation in current ways of working and the continuous development of a research and innovation culture within the University.
+Dr Ceri Williams is currently a self-employed consultant providing support on leadership, governance and strategic research and innovation advice for UK universities and companies.
+She was previously Director of Research and Innovation Development at the University of Leeds where she led the strategic development of high quality research and innovation programmes and grew research and innovation funding to £200m per annum.
+She is led the design and development of Nexus, the University’s Innovation and Enterprise Centre, a high profile gateway that continues to help external organisations access research and innovation capabilities, people and skills within the University.
+She has a strong background in the delivery of transformation in current ways of working and the continuous development of a research and innovation culture through partnership working.

 Prior to joining the University she led science and innovation programmes at Yorkshire Forward and developed a strong track record in economic development, research and innovation policy and strategic leadership of economic and social value creation from the universities in Yorkshire and the Humber.
 Throughout her career she has worked extensively with external partners including industry, funders, public sector organisations, intermediaries and local and national Government agencies.